Planning what you’re going to say in a presentation is vitally important.

 What will the new world look and feel like?

-The Mindful Presenter ensures that they understand exactly what the decision makers and influencers need but they won’t make the mistake of not planning with everyone else in mind.
+Understand exactly what the decision makers and influencers need but don’t make the mistake of not planning with everyone else in mind.

 When you’ve done your homework and really know your audience then you can prepare a conversation rather than a presentation.